 “Tumbles?
 Show me.”
 Merrily jumps onto a low rock, falls backward in a flip, and ends gracefully upright on her feet.

-“You are a clever little girl,” cries the cat.
+“You are a clever little dear,” cries the cat.

 Tilly, who has been watching from a distance, can’t hang back any longer.

 “That’s my baby there!” she squeals, rushing to embrace her daughter.
 “Isn’t she a marvel?
 She invented that herself.”